kontron/python-ipmi/README.rst

 Compatibility
 -------------

-Python 2.7 and Python 3.x is currently supported.
+Both Python 2.7 and Python 3.x are currently supported.

 Contributing
 ------------